 I don't know if you all have caught on yet, but I love Cleveland, I love Cleveland music, and I am so beside myself that I am part of this community and scene.
-So appropriately I've gotta share a little tangent on where my heads at this morning as I'm prepping for some studio work, some Indians baseball, and (most importantly) hosting tonight's set with the Bad Boys of Blues.
+So appropriately I've gotta share a little tangent on where my head is at this morning as I'm prepping for some studio work, some Indians baseball, and (most importantly) hosting tonight's set with the Bad Boys of Blues.

-Whenever I'm asked who my influences are, the first ones I'm triggered to list aren't the "famous" ones; it's the local heroes.
+Whenever I'm asked who my influences are, the first ones I'm triggered to list aren't the "famous" ones; it's those local heroes.
 I can go on for hours about the female vocalists who stunned me when I first came on this scene in 2012, (Huge shout out to Mary Bridget, Kristine Jackson, Becky Boyd, Erin Rossi, Rachel Brown... the list is so long).

 People frequently ask, "After nearly a decade of performing, do you ever get nervous?"
-The answer to that is almost always and adamant, "No." But sitting here prepping for a host set with these Cleveland icons definitely spins my stomach in a different direction.
+The answer to that is almost always an adamant, "No." But sitting here prepping for a host set with these Cleveland icons definitely spins my stomach in a different direction.

 Long story short, I'll be taking on Smedley's tonight.
 The Blues Jam 9-1 with my very own "Local Heroes"